wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * Improvement/Bug fix - Google+ better "Post type" selection.
 * Bug fix - Google+ - image uploads for pages go to the right album, not profile.
 * Bug fix - Google+ - Correct image for "attached" posts
-* Bug fix - Twitter image attachement broken in 2.4.4
+* Bug fix - Twitter image attachment broken in 2.4.4

 = 2.4.4 =

-* Improvement - Twitter - If tags and categories are alredy in the text will become hashtags, not duplicates.
+* Improvement - Twitter - If tags and categories are already in the text will become hashtags, not duplicates.
-* Improvement/Bug fix - "Check All/Uncheck All" links now have prioraty over category selection.
+* Improvement/Bug fix - "Check All/Uncheck All" links now have priority over category selection.
 * Bug fix - Blogger - broken messages.
 * Bug fix - Plurk - 180 characters limit.
 * Bug fix - Twitter correct characters count (119) for "Posts with image"